allanbrandonr/GMV-Forcasting/README.md

 Check the summary deck included for more detail

 # The codes
 The codes are ordered by their usage in the whole process.
-The codes goe from reviewing data, to estimating different model parametrizations and optimizing on hyperparameters
+The codes go from reviewing data, to estimating different model parametrizations and optimizing on hyperparameters